 "With the increase in activity and decrease in body fat, there may be a decrease in the breast fat tissue for athletes," says Shepherd.
 Ross says that exercise increases muscle and specifically tones the chest wall, where the breasts sit, and could potentially help keep them lifted.

 "The changes are usually because of fluid retention or temporary weight gain," says Shepherd.
-Ross says that some will experience stimulation in the breasts that will cause it to go up a complete cup size.
+Ross says that some will experience stimulation in the breasts that will cause them to go up a complete cup size.

 Photo:Valentin Russanov/Getty Images